The source of the cosmic-ray excess in the Centaurus region -- constraints on possible candidates, mass composition and cosmic magnetic fields: Simulation setup

-Here, the field is characterized by the quantity $\beta_{\rm EGMF} = B/\mathrm{nG} \sqrt{L_c/\mathrm{nG}}$ encompassing the field strength $B$ and coherence length $L_c$.
-The blurring is proportional to the square root of the source distance $d$ and antiproportional to the rigidity $R=E/Z$.
-The distribution at Earth is then calculated using different lenses of the Galactic magnetic field.
+After EGMF deflections, the distribution at Earth is calculated using different lenses of the Galactic magnetic field.
 We use the \texttt{JF12} model~\cite{jansson_galactic_2012} (in combination with no random field, the original random field~\cite{jansson_new_2012}, and the Planck-tuned version~\cite{planck_collaboration_r_adam_et_al_planck_2016} ("Pl")), the recently published \texttt{UF23} suite of 8~\cite{unger_coherent_2024} + 1~\cite{unger_galactic_2025} GMF models (in combination with the Planck-tuned \texttt{JF12} random field model with different coherence lengths of $30\,\mathrm{pc}$ and $60\,\mathrm{pc}$), and lastly the \texttt{KST24}-model (again with the Planck-tuned \texttt{JF12} random field model as well as without random field).
 For more information about the models we refer to the original publications as well as other recent works comparing the impact of the models on UHECR arrival direction analyses, e.g.~\cite{bister_large-scale_2024, korochkin_uhecr_2025, unger_where_2024}.
 The signal events are drawn from the arrival direction distribution after GMF for their respective rigidity.
 Lastly, the total signal contribution is weighted with a signal fraction $f$ determined as $f=\frac{N_\mathrm{signal}>40\,\mathrm{EeV}}{(N_\mathrm{signal}+N_\mathrm{background})>40\,\mathrm{EeV}}$.
 The total number of events in the simulations is the same as in data taken from~\cite{the_pierre_auger_collaboration_flux_2024}.